Coronavirus (COVID-19) Preparedness Information Learn More

 Compassion and skill are at the heart of our Surgery department.
 Our team of surgeons, anesthesiologists and nurses will expertly coordinate your care – from diagnosis and surgery to recovery and follow-up care.
 Using the latest technology and minimally-invasive procedures (when possible), our goal is to help you heal and recover faster.

-Our surgical team performs a wide variety of procedures:
+Our surgery team performs a wide variety of surgical procedures:

 - Appendectomy (removal of appendix)